Independent Judicial Investigations

 Yes

-1. Deemed forfeited by the Minnesota Court of Appeals, despite having no opportunity to object during the hearing and the filing of a sworn declaration eight days after the hearing.
+5. In Stevenson v.
+Stevenson, the issue of independent judicial investigation was deemed forfeited by the MN Court of Appeals, despite having no opportunity to object during the hearing and the filing of a sworn declaration eight days after the hearing.
+According to Justice-Denied’s research using the Minnesota Law Library, this is the only time in appellate court history where the core issue of independent judicial investigation has been forfeited.

-2. Exception to “bright-line rule” forbidding judicial independent investigation and the use of extra-record facts.
+6. Stevenson v.
+Stevenson was viewed as an exception to the “bright-line rule” forbidding independent judicial investigation and the use of extra-record facts.
 “And how do those facts get into the record if they’re relevant to the decision on, you know, a motion that someone has brought?”
 Judge Tracy M. Smith, during oral argument.

 Scroll to Top